Dallara DW12: Hybrid engine formula (2024)

 The IndyCar Series is currently testing updated 2.4 liter V6 powertrains with 100bhp hybrid ERS units provided by German manufacturer Mahle, who has provided such power units to various motorsport categories, such as DTM and in automotive applications.
 The powertrains are currently in active development after being delayed from the originally scheduled 2023 debut due to the impact of the COVID-19 global pandemic affecting availability of manufacturing capacity for the hybrid power units to allow for manufacturer testing, as well as the desire from IndyCar manufacturer participants Chevrolet and Honda to delay the introduction of the hybrid powertrain to 2024 to allow for more testing, development and security in having the necessary parts to supply participating teams with the new powertrains.
-As of November 2022, there are currently no plans to introduce a new chassis in the near future, with previous plans to debut a new chassis for the 2024-25 seasons now delayed to an unspecified date in the future due to the impact of the pandemic delaying initial design and development from the delayed January 2021 timeframe, with no immediate word on a replacement for the current IR12.
+As of November 2022, there are currently no plans to introduce a new chassis in the near future, with previous plans to debut a new chassis for the 2024–25 seasons delayed to 2027 due to the impact of the pandemic delaying initial design and development from the January 2021 timeframe, with no immediate word on a replacement for the current DW12 UAK18.
+On December 16, 2024 it was announced that the series and Dallara would confirm its successor from 2027 onwards and thus the current chassis is scheduled to retire after the 2026 season however later delayed to 2028 season onwards.